 Directors also receive an additional annual retainer for each committee on which they serve, paid in four equal installments.
 Each Audit Committee member receives a \$10,000 annual retainer.
 Additionally, there is a \$15,000 annual retainer for serving as the chairman of the Audit Committee.
 Each Compensation Committee member receives a \$7,500 annual retainer.
 Additionally, there is a \$10,000 annual retainer for serving as the chairman of the Compensation Committee.
 Each Nominating and Corporate Governance Committee member receives a \$5,000 annual retainer.
-Additionally, there is a \$7,500 annual retainer.
-Additionally, there is a \$7,500 annual retainer.
+Additionally, there is a \$7,500 annual retainer for serving as the chairman of the Nominating and Corporate Governance Committee.
+Each Strategy Committee member receives a \$5,000 annual retainer.
 Additionally, there is a \$7,500 annual retainer for serving as the chairman of the Strategy Committee.